subham73/ms_gthub_copilot_hackathon/README.md

 - [ ] Relative Temp.
 Statistics (current loc vs typed loc)
 - [ ] Funny Tip (ex:- precipitation chance high : o/p sky is about to cry :< Better grab your umbrella and some tissues )

-## IMPO : To Show all this with help of copilot and other microsoft services.